-Barrholm Children's Home, Largs

-7. We were in Barrholm for somewhere between two and three years.
-Secondary Institutions - to be published later
+6. Secondary Institutions - to be published later Secondary Institutions - to be published later I don't know why we left there but myself, and were sent to Barrholm Children's Home in Largs though says he has no recollection of that.
+Barrholm Children's Home, Largs 7.
+We were in Barrholm for somewhere between two and three years.
+Secondary Institutions - to Secondary Institutions - to be published later 8.
+9. 2

-8.

-9.

-Secondary In I don't know where my mum was.
-I don't recall how it was I came to leave Barrholm but from there I went to stay with a foster family called who stayed in , Paisley.
+Barrholm but from there I went to stay with a foster family called who stayed in Paisley.
 It was only me who went there.

-Foster care with The Family, Family, Paisley 10.
-I don't recall how I got to the so so but they had three sons called and and who were all around my age.
-I stayed with that family in for a year and went to Maxwelltown Primary School.
-I shared a room with the three boys and the so were really good to me and used to take me on trips to Saltcoats and Largs.
-I think they might have known my mum.
-11. The food was always good and I used to walk to school and I really enjoyed going there.
-I remember that after school myself and the's, cousins of mine called and, and, would deliver potatoes, eggs and tomatoes while the driver did our homework in the van for us.
-The's knew I was doing this and I would sometimes bring them home some potatoes.
-12. The swere an older couple and I don't recall who arranged for me to go there but my social workers by then were Mr Borland followed by Mr Tolland.
+Foster care with The Family, Family, Paisley

+- 10. I don't recall how I got to the second's but they had three sons called second, second and second who were all around my age.
+I stayed with that family in second for a year and went to Maxwelltown Primary School.
+I shared a room with the three boys and the second's were really good to me and used to take me on trips to Saltcoats and Largs.
+I think they might have known my mum. - 11.
+The food was always good and I used to walk to school and I really enjoyed going there.
+I remember that after school myself and the school's, cousins of mine called school, school and school, would deliver potatoes, eggs and tomatoes while the driver did our homework in the van for us.
+The school's knew I was doing this and I would sometimes bring them home some potatoes. - 12.
+The matrix's were an older couple and I don't recall who arranged for me to go there but my social workers by then were Mr Borland followed by Mr Tolland.
 I don't know where my brothers were at this time and I never saw my mum while I stayed there.
-I don't recall ever having to see a doctor or dentist.
-13. I don't know how it came about that I left foster care and I'm not sure where I went when I did leave but I was about eleven or twelve.
-When I was twelve or thirteen sometime in early 1968, I'm not sure where I was staying at the time, I stole a can of spray paint and Paisley Juvenile Court sent me to Bellfield Remand Home in Dumbarton for seven days detention.
-14. The Juvenile Court also gave me a further 14 days in 1968 and then 28 days in 1969 and I was sent to Bellfield on both occasions.
+I don't recall ever having to see a doctor or dentist. - 13.
+I don't know how it came about that I left foster care and I'm not sure where I went when I did leave but I was about eleven or twelve.
+When I was twelve or thirteen sometime in 1968, I'm not sure where I was staying at the time, I stole a can of spray paint and Paisley Juvenile Court sent me to Bellfield Remand Home in Dumbarton for seven days detention. - 14.
+The Juvenile Court also gave me a further 14 days in 1968 and then 28 days in 1969 and I was sent to Bellfield on both occasions.
 During the 14 day, or maybe it was the 28 day remand sentence, I was sent to Cardross Children's Home because Bellfield was overcrowded but I was only at Cardross for a few days and have no real recollection of it.
 The routine, the staff and all the rest were the same each time I was in Bellfield.